len46/OrruSI/README.md

-SI_Convert is a program and method to recreate an orienteering result from the control units when SportIdent is used for the contest.
+SI_Convert is a program and method to recreate an orienteering result from the control units when SportIdent is used for the contest and the result generation has failed for some reason.